Who is this post for?

 - Product Stickiness: Check how well integrated your product is with the customer’s ecosystem.
 Have you completed all the integrations?
 Are you a part of their internal process?

-- Rapport: How good is your CSM’s rapport with the Decision Maker, Product Champion, Business users, Economic buyers?
-How is their relationship with the other departments and executives?
+- Rapport: How good is your CSM’s rapport with the Decision Maker, Product Champion, Business users, and Economic buyers?
+What is their relationship with the other departments and executives?

 - Frequency of communication: Do you have touchpoints with the customer every month or fortnight as per the pre-decided frequency?